SteamFindu/yule-to-brainz/readme.md

 Most edge cases just give a warning in the console and are ignored, as this program isn't intended to perfectly upload all data, just to help fill out some of the possible gaps.

-- Any song with the string ` - ` gives out a warning and is ignored.
+- Any song name with the string `" - "` gives out a warning and is ignored.
 - Over 1 hour songs are not supported and ignored.
 - Listening over the dateline of 2 days just ignores the last songs playtime and submits it regardless.

 There are probably other edge cases that cause errors with incorrect formatting.
+It is what it is.